He-Man and the Masters of the Universe: Home media

-In 1983-1986 RCA/Columbia Pictures Home Video released the series in VHS and Beta.
+Between 1983 and 1986, RCA/Columbia Pictures Home Video released the series in VHS and Beta.
 BCI Eclipse LLC (under its Ink & Paint classic animation entertainment label) (under license from Entertainment Rights) released all 130 episodes of the original 1983 series of He-Man and the Masters of the Universe on DVD in Region 1 in 2005/2006, in 4 volume sets.
 Each episode on BCI Ink & Paint's He-Man and the Masters of the Universe DVD releases were uncut, unedited, fully restored and digitally remastered for optimum audio and video quality and presented in its original broadcast presentation and story continuity order.
 Each volume contains an extensive array of special features including documentaries, character profiles, commentaries, DVD-ROM features, trivia, photo galleries and more.
 As of 2009, these releases have been discontinued and are out of print as BCI Eclipse ceased operations.

 On December 10, 2010, Mill Creek Entertainment announced that they had acquired the rights from Classic Media to re-release the series on DVD in America.
 They have subsequently re-released the complete first season in one eight-disc set as well as two smaller 20-episode volume releases.
 The complete second season was released on September 13, 2011.
 The 2002 series, composed of four discs; 960min, was also released in 2010 by Mill Creek Entertainment, and is titled Masters of the Universe: The Complete Series (ASIN B002DQL34G).
 Commemorating the 30th anniversary Masters of the Universe brand, Mill Creek Entertainment finally released the 30th Anniversary Commemorative Collection of the Masters of the Universe DVD.
 The 22-disc set features all 130 episodes of the 1983 series, 20 fan-favorite episodes of the 1990 series, as well as all 39 episodes of the 2002 series.

 Universal Pictures Home Entertainment released all 130 episodes of the original 1983 He-Man and the Masters of the Universe series on DVD in Region 1 on October 1, 2019, as He-Man and the Masters of the Universe: The Complete Original Series.
 This release includes "He-Man & She-Ra: The Secret of the Sword" and "He-Man & She-Ra: A Christmas Special".

 In Region 4, Madman Entertainment released the entire series on DVD in Australia in 4 volume sets (similar to BCI Eclipse releases).
 These releases have been discontinued and are now out of print.
 A complete series box set was released by Madman on June 24, 2009; this is still available.

 The pilot episode, "Diamond Ray of Disappearance", has a minute or so of footage missing due to the master tapes being damaged.
 In the original version, after teleporting the King and Queen and Man-At-Arms away to another dimension, Skeletor turns the ray onto Orko, who gets stuck inside a vase which deflects the beam.
 Orko escapes to warn He-Man.
 This footage has not been lost; it is still existent on other media in circulation.
 However, complications over the rights to it prevented it from being inserted back into the DVD release.